wetox-team/flipperzero-firmware/ReadMe.md

 Welcome to the [Wetox Flipper Zero](https://wetox.team/)'s Firmware repo!
 This is a modified unofficial version of the Flipper Zero firmware with some additional features.

+# If you want to incorporate our features into your firmware fork, please contact us beforehand!

 # Feature list

 * Flashing the firmware using the blackmagic board with `make blackmagic_load`